linode/apl-docs/docs/for-devs/console/settings.md

 sidebar_label: Settings
 ---

-Based on the configured self-service flags, team members can change the settings of their team.
+Based on self-service options allowed by the platfrom administrator, team members can change the settings of their team.

 ## Configure OIDC group mapping